talfanwebsite/talfanwebsite.github.io/_posts/2021-07-04-optimization-is-all-you-need/main.md

 Inductive biases
 ----------------

-Finding the minimium of the curve by finding the optimal parameters $\theta^*$ is in many cases a completely hopeless problem.
+Finding the minimium of the curve by finding the optimal parameters \(\theta^*\) is in many cases a completely hopeless problem.
 Think about how you would go about deciding how best to lay the table for dinner.
-If you have CCC pieces of cutlery and an equal number of spots on the table in which you could place them (e.g. _spoon - fork - plate - knife - … - fishknife?_), then there are $N! = N(N−1)(N−2)…(1)$ possible ways to do it.
+If you have \(N\) pieces of cutlery and an equal number of spots on the table in which you could place them (e.g. _spoon - fork - plate - knife - … - fishknife?_), then there are \(N! = N(N−1)(N−2)…(1)\) possible ways to do it.
 For 6 pieces of cutlery that’s 720 possible permuations.
 And that’s just one place setting!

 This is a type of optimization, where our cost-function is the overall ease with which our guests will be able to tackle their dinners.
 If you misallocate the spoons, someone’s going to have get creative with their fork when the soup course comes.
 Which could be messy.
 Which can also be factored into you cost function.

 So where to start?
 Well luckily, we’re saved by having some kind of domain knowledge.
 We know that if we place a plate at one setting, then we’ll also need a glass instead of another plate.
 Nobody’s likely to need four forks.
 So in practice, we just have to search through the likely combinations - each place setting should have at least a knife, fork, plate and some kind of spoon.

 This domain knowledge applies to the cooking as well.
-Most of us don’t think “_hmm, maybe I’ll roast the rest of the muesli and serve it with pesto and spring greens_”, because that would be bonkers.
+Most of us don’t think “_hmm, maybe I’ll roast the rest of the muesli and serve it with pesto and spring greens_”, because just...no.
 And if we did, we’d spend a lot of time thinking through crazy combinations, most of which would suck.
 Instead, we’re most of us more concerned with whether that wine will go with fish, etc.

 In short, we know ahead of time which are the likely solutions to consider and explore those first.
 AI researchers call these intuitions / helpful constraints “inductive biases”.
 Finding the right inductive biases is arguably _all_ of optimization.
 Think of inductive biases as reflecting some inherent structure in the problem you’re trying to solve.
 If we always had the right inductive bias, we could solve these problems in an instant.
 But the problem is finding them.